mathewlowry/myhub-gpt/experiment 7.md

 * **response**:  [[c-7-allnotes-conversation]]
 * **analysis**:  *to be done*

-#### Process
+### Process

-[This part of the interview](https://www.linkedin.com/posts/zn_znlive-onestepahead-onestepahead-activity-7140690237466292224-8p9i?utm_source=share&utm_medium=member_desktop) focused on how a properly integrated comms strategy inevitably repositions the comms team from being a "peripheral megaphone" for the organisation to an interface between it and rest of world, and thus strategically central to the organisation's actual business.
+[This interview snippet](https://www.linkedin.com/posts/zn_znlive-onestepahead-onestepahead-activity-7140690237466292224-8p9i?utm_source=share&utm_medium=member_desktop) focused on how a properly integrated comms strategy inevitably repositions the comms team from being a "peripheral megaphone" for the organisation to an interface between it and rest of world, and thus strategically central to the organisation's actual business.

 From my notes as I listened to the segment: